jaytaph/Phpoton/README.markdown

 TODO
 -----------
-    [ ] twitter's status_id is treated as a sequential number when ordering replies.
-We should not rely on this fact.
     [X] submit textarea must have a "140 chars left counter" [X] service to convert twitter id to screen-name (and to be added to the tweeps-table) [X] parse answers